 We also recommend if using our aniline dye as an alcohol base, to add a few drops of hot water.
-This will ensure all the aniline dye dissolves, and helps the wood dye powder break down thoroughly.
+This will ensure all the wood dye dissolves, and helps the wood dye powder break down thoroughly.
 Our Blue wood dye will last much longer after mixing if it is mixed with only an isopropyl alcohol base for longer storage.

-Sealing: We recommend using a UV protecting sealer of your choice over the wood stain dye in order to help protect the wood dye colors, but the aniline dye colors should still last as long as they are not in direct sunlight for long periods of time without the UV protecting sealer.
+Sealing: We recommend using a UV protecting sealer of your choice over the dried wood dye stain in order to help protect the wood dye colors, but the aniline dye colors should still last as long as they are not in direct sunlight for long periods of time without the UV protecting sealer.
 When applying the first seal coat we recommend applying a very light, quick coat (a flash Coat) with minimal rubbing and let dry.
-This will seal the aniline dyes and help prevent any possible reaction from the wood dye.
-Apply subsequent coats of the UV protecting sealer according to the manufacturer’s
+This will seal the wood dyes and help prevent any possible reactions.
+Apply subsequent coats of the wood sealer according to the manufacturer’s

 recommendations , and use a 240 -320 grit sandpaper for the in between seal coat

 sanding.
-We recommended that you put a minimum 3 coats of UV protecting sealer on
+We recommended that you put a minimum 3 coats of wood sealer on

-your wood stain dye finish with a spray gun for the best possible wood dye finish result, but may be applied with the standard finishing tools as well if the above is followed.
-After flash coat is applied following the sealer's
+your wood dye stain finish with a spray gun for the best possible wood dye finish result, but may be applied with the standard finishing tools as well if the above is followed.
+After a light coat is applied following the sealer's

 application instructions is always a good choice.